Miller Township, Huntingdon County, Pennsylvania

-Miller Township is a township in Huntingdon County, Pennsylvania, United States.
-The population was 459 at the 2020 census.
+Miller Township is a township that is located in Huntingdon County, Pennsylvania, United States.
+The population was 457 at the time of the 2020 census.

+Background

+Matthew Miller was a soldier in the red army during the Battle of Culloden.Sometime afterwards William Penn gifts Matthew a plot of land forming a township.

 History

-Following the American Revolution, Matthew Miller and his wife, Mary Dunn, emigrated from County Donegal, Ireland to Juniata County.
+Following the American Revolution, Matthew Miller and his wife, Molly "Mary" Dunn, emigrated from County Donegal, Ireland to Juniata County.
 A few years later, they moved and settled on a beautiful piece of ground in what is now Miller Township.
-The land they owned is situated on top of Warrior Ridge and is still owned by Matthew's descendants.
-It is for him that the township is named.

-Established in 1881, Miller Township was one of the last municipalities created within Huntingdon County.
+They occupied a large tract of land on Warrior's Ridge, most of which has remained in the possession of the family ever since.
+Matthew Miller became very aged, dying in 1827, it is believed, at the age of one hundred and five years.
+Mrs. Miller was ninety-five years old at the time of her death.
+Of their family of six children the only daughter, Margaret, born in Ireland, married Robert Stewart, and lived on an adjoining farm in Miller.
+The sons, James, David, Thomas, Samuel, and John, all became old men.
 At the time of formation, Miller Township's population was estimated to be between four and five hundred citizens.
-Today, the population is officially 459.
+Today, the population is officially 514.